ebi-pf-team/interproscan-docs/docs/HowToDownload.rst

 Panther models
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Previous versions of InterProScan required a separate installation of Panther data.
-Starting with interproscan-5.57-90.0
+Starting with InterProScan 5.47-82.0
 onwards, this is not necessary.
 Panther data is bundled together with the rest of the application data.

 Using the Local Pre-calculated Match Lookup Service (optional)